Cray-HPE/docs-csm/operations/kubernetes/Cert_Renewal_for_Kubernetes_and_Bare_Metal_EtcD.md

     -rw------- 1 root root 1675 Sep 22 17:13 server.key
     ```

-   Not all the certificate files were updated.
+   Not all the certificate files were updated in this example.

    **IMPORTANT:** Some certificates were not updated because they have a distant expiration time and did not need to be updated. ***This is expected.***